birjj/csgo-vscripts/vip/README.md

     _Undesirable scenario: VIP jumps off building, the hostage is spawned at an unreachable position.

     _**Proposed solutions:**_
-    _Whenever VIP is touching trigger_hurt instantly kill and end the round._
+    _- Whenever VIP is touching trigger_hurt instantly kill and end the round._
-    _Only ever spawn an hostage entity if the VIP dies to a Player (aka not World), this could prevent intentional suicide transfering of VIP status too_
+    _- Only ever spawn an hostage entity if the VIP dies to a Player (aka not World), this could prevent intentional suicide transfering of VIP status too_

 - **When the VIP dies to a multikill (f.e.
 AWP shot) some issues occur.**